 Homebuyers, real estate investors, and existing homeowners increasingly buy, invest, or refinance when rates are down to take advantage of the cheaper borrowing costs associated with lower rates.

-Another example is the low interest rates on mortgages in the United States through the beginning of 2020.
+Another example is the low-interest rates on mortgages in the United States through the first half of 2021.
 This, combined with low unemployment rates, has helped support a healthy housing market in which consumers and investors are buying homes, renovating existing ones, and purchasing home furnishings and appliances to put in them.

 Conversely, during the housing bust and recession that started in 2007 and 2008, homebuilder ETFs were hit particularly hard.
 In those years, the SPDR S&P Homebuilders ETF lost 47.70% and 36.28% of its value, respectively.

 In recognition of the potential for wide price swings for stocks in the homebuilding sector, investors would be wise to take note of the risk-reward ratio.
 For example, when an investment has the potential for high, short-term gains, it usually also has a chance for dramatic short-term losses.

 The primary benefits of investing in homebuilder ETFs include:

 - Diversification: Like other sector funds, homebuilder ETFs also can be used for portfolio diversification.
 Rather than buying one or two individual stocks of homebuilding or related companies, investors can purchase a basket of dozens of homebuilder stocks in one ETF.

 - Simplicity: Instead of purchasing land, building housing developments, or buying individual stocks in the home construction industry, you can more simply invest in the industry by purchasing shares of a homebuilders ETF.